Best Fly Rods

 When it comes to shorter or medium distances, say less than 40 feet, the casting of the line off of this rod is a dream.
 It provides a smoother, gentler action and casting than more expensive models.
 However, trying to cast over 40 feet can be a bit of a problem, since the rod tip is easy to shock, and may result in a tailing loop.

 Overall, the line control on this rod is pretty adequate, allowing the caster to form nice, tight loops and to keep the majority of the line above the surface of the water without too much trouble.
-While it’s nothing to write home about, for most people the line control is more than enough.
+While it’s nothing to write home about, for most people the line control of this pole is more than enough.

 The action of this fly rod falls somewhere between the medium action to fast action range, and the responsiveness is fairly good overall.